Article originally published August 20th, 2014. Updated October 29th, 2018

 Mortgage Tip: If you qualify for a smaller loan size, it could be more challenging to actually close escrow on your first home.
 Buying power is important, especially when negotiating in competitive markets.
 Pure and simple, the bigger the loan you qualify for, the more opportunity.

-VA loan – This type of loan allows for 100% financing all the way through the maximum conforming loan limit in the county in which the property is located.
-In fact, this type of loan can allow for even higher than the maximum conforming loan limit if you do have a down payment.
+VA Loan – This type of loan allows for 100% financing all the way through the maximum conforming loan limit in the county in which the property is located.
+In fact, a VA loan can allow for even higher than the maximum conforming loan limit if you do have a down payment.